rust-lang/log/rfcs/0000-structured-logging.md

 #### `ErasedVisit`

-The `ErasedVisit` trait is an object-safe wrapper for the `Visit` trait. `Visit` itself isn't technically object-safe because it needs the non-object-safe `serde::Serialize` as a supertrait to carry in generic contexts:
+The `ErasedVisit` trait is a private object-safe wrapper for the `Visit` trait. `Visit` itself isn't technically object-safe because it needs the non-object-safe `serde::Serialize` as a supertrait to carry in generic contexts:

 ```rust
 #[cfg(not(feature = "kv_serde"))]